David Krakauer (scientist)

-David Krakauer (born December 28, 1967) is an American evolutionary biologist.
-He is the President and William H. Miller Professor of Complex Systems at the Santa Fe Institute.
+David C. Krakauer (born December 28, 1967) is an American evolutionary biologist.
+He is the president and William H. Miller Professor of Complex Systems at the Santa Fe Institute.

 Biography

 Born in Hawaii, Krakauer grew up in southern Portugal and moved to London, England, for secondary school.

 He attended Royal Holloway University of London, where he earned degrees in computer science and mathematics.
-He received his D.Phil. in evolutionary theory from Oxford University in 1995, where he stayed on as a postdoctoral research fellow.
+He received his DPhil in evolutionary theory from Oxford University in 1995, under the supervision of Alasdair Houston and Mark Pagel.
+He stayed on as a postdoctoral research fellow.

 Career

+Krakauer has held positions as a visiting fellow at the Penn Genome Frontiers Institute at the University of Pennsylvania, Sage Fellow at the SAGE Center for the Study of the Mind at the University of California, Santa Barbara, a long-term fellow of the Institute for Advanced Study in Princeton, New Jersey, and visiting professor of evolution at Princeton University.